omphilejmatsobe/omphilejmatsobe/README.md

 <div align="center">
 👋 I'm Omphile from South Africa I am a software developer and Engineering Student.

-💻 I make cool software and games for an awesome digital experience.
+💻 I make cool softwares and games for an awesome digital experience.

 🔗 You can check out my twitter at www.twitter.com/omphilejmatsobe.
 </div>